Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data, released for financial year 2023, shows Burnside's median income among taxpayers is $51,406, with an average of $63,370.
-This is below the national average.
-The Rest of Qld has a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Burnside would be approximately $56,500 (median) and $69,650 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Burnside rank modestly, between the 35th and 42nd percentiles.
-The earnings profile shows that 37.5% of residents (1,309 people) fall into the $1,500 - 2,999 income bracket, aligning with the metropolitan region where this cohort represents 31.7%.
-Housing affordability pressures are severe in Burnside, with only 82.2% of income remaining, ranking at the 41st percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 reports Burnside's median taxpayer income at $51,406 and average at $63,370.
+Both figures are below the national average.
+Comparatively, Regional Qld has a median of $53,146 and an average of $66,593.
+Considering Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Burnside as of September 2025 would be approximately $56,500 (median) and $69,650 (average).
+According to the 2021 Census, Burnside's household, family, and personal incomes rank modestly between the 35th and 42nd percentiles.
+The earnings profile shows that 37.5% of residents (1,309 people) fall into the $1,500 - 2,999 income bracket, similar to the metropolitan region's 31.7%.
+Housing affordability pressures are severe in Burnside, with only 82.2% of income remaining after housing costs, ranking at the 41st percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income